alexnm/house-moldovan-blog/src/posts/spotlights/el-chalten.md

 We definitely recommend taking this trip from El Chalten, especially if you don't have favorable weather for a full day of hiking.
 The landscape is a bit different than what you have around El Chalten with denser and wild forests.

+#### Highlights

+- Green forests with Lenga trees, many of them more than 200 years old
+- Hiking upstream to the foothills of the Vespigniani glacier
+- Hiking up to the amazing Huemul glacier with its milky green lake
+- Hot chocolate and biscuits at the Ecocamp

 ## Travel Tips

 El Chalten is an amazing destination, not to be missed when you are touring Argentina.
 It is truly the capital of hiking and trekking.